 The Fossil Gen 5 Smartwatch is an Android Wear OS watch that has a smaller dial.
 You can get one in black, white, or rose gold colors.
 The Gen 5 Smartwatch is compatible with iOS and Android phones.

-It tracks your heart rate, steps taken, distance travelled, and the number of calories that you burn.
+It tracks your heart rate, steps taken, distance traveled, and the number of calories you burn.